Group1-SDC/gallery-service/README.md

 <img src=backend-design.png>

 ## 📈 performance improvments
-Increased this microservices' request per second threshold from 250 -> 2000+.
-Furthermore, the infrastructure in place can easily be expanded to handle more.
+Upon implementation of this architecture, this microservices' requests per second threshold increased from 250 -> 2000+.
+Furthermore, the infrastructure currently in place is built in such a way that further scaling can easily be performed as needed.